Global variables. Often we want to use globals in ASP.NET. These do not need to be copied and only one is needed in the website application.

 Important1.Text = important1;

-Discussion.
+A discussion.
 Now run your web page and you will see that the global variable is used.
 This global data will only be run once for your entire application, saving lots of resources.
-Here are some questions that can be answered by testing.

-With static fields, casting is not required.
-A problem with the Application object in ASP.NET is that it requires casting to read its objects.
-This introduces boxing and unboxing.
-Static fields allow you to use generics.ListDictionary
+Detail With static fields, casting is not required.
+A problem with the Application object in ASP.NET is that it requires casting.

+Note, startup.
 You can initialize the class at startup—put the code in the Application_Start event in Global.asax.
-Alternatively, use a static constructor or logic to lazily initialize the class.
+Alternatively, use logic to lazily initialize the class.

 Summary.
 We used static classes and variables to store site-wide objects in memory.
-This is a recommended practice on ASP.NET websites.
-It is possible to make your code easier to read and safer to use with globally scoped, static variables.
+This is a recommended practice.
+Static variables can make code easier to read and more robust.